-Each year winter teaches us some difficult lessons about the plant life in our outdoor space.
-Fall time is the right time to make preparations so you and your outdoor space are ready for whatever winter throws our way!
-We just finished some great seminars that helped our customers get ready for winter, but if you missed them this month’s post is dedicated to helping you prepare for winter.
+Winter teaches us some difficult lessons about plant life in our outdoor space each year.
+Fall is the right time to prepare so you and your outdoor space are ready for whatever winter throws our way!
+We just finished some great seminars that helped our customers get ready for winter, but if you missed them, this month’s post is dedicated to helping you prepare for winter.

 Winter can be especially hard on Evergreens.
 The combination of cold temperatures and harsh winds can dry out and kill a lot of top growth, resulting in extensive browning.
 As we prepare for this winter, some Evergreens may still be showing damage from last winter even though they survived.
 You can give your Evergreens extra protection this winter in several ways:

-- Add 2 to 3 inches of mulch to evenly cover the root ball (typically 2 - 3 feet out from the trunk) to cover and protect vulnerable roots, especially for Rhododendrons, Azaleas, Spruce and Pine.
+Mulch: Add 2 to 3 inches of mulch to evenly cover the root ball (typically 2 – 3 feet out from the trunk) to cover and protect vulnerable roots, especially for Rhododendrons, Azaleas, Spruce, and Pine.

-- Spray Broadleaf Evergreens, including Boxwood, Rhododendrons and Azaleas, with an anti-desiccant before hard frost and during any winter thawing periods to avoid loss of moisture through the leaves they retain year-round.
+Anti-Desiccant: Spray Broadleaf Evergreens, including Boxwood, Rhododendrons, and Azaleas, with an anti-desiccant before hard frost and during any winter thawing periods to avoid moisture loss through the leaves they retain year-round.

 We have all the materials you need, including rolls of burlap, stakes, and Wilt-Stop, a natural anti-desiccant product derived from pine trees to help you protect your evergreens regardless of the severity of winter this year!

-Just because the leaves are falling and you are not having to mow as often, doesn’t mean it’s time to stop your outdoor chores!
-Keep doing these items to help your outdoor space absorb the winter and be ready to spring to life soon after:
+Just because the leaves are falling and you do not have to mow as often doesn’t mean it’s time to stop your outdoor chores!
+Instead, keep doing these things to help your outdoor space absorb the winter and be ready to spring to life soon after:

-- Keep mowing the lawn, and be sure to mow high - about 3 inches -- until the final mowing of the season, when you can lower your mower blades to 2 inches.
+Mow: Keep mowing the lawn, and be sure to mow high – about 3 inches — until the final mowing of the season, when you can lower your mower blades to 2 inches.
 Leaves can be mown right into the lawn.
 If you have too many, rake, shred and mulch them into flower beds.
-We’ve written about this technique for building the soil many times, because it is important - and economical.
+We’ve written about this technique for building the soil many times because it is essential – and economical.

-- Dig tender bulbs such as Canna, Dahlias, Elephant Ears, and Gladiolus and store for winter.
+Dig tender bulbs such as Canna, Dahlias, Elephant Ears, and Gladiolus and store them for winter.
 Shake off excess dirt and cut off stems.
 Rinse if necessary to remove soil.
-Layer with peat moss, sawdust, shredded newspaper or sand in ventilated containers.
-These tubers and bulbs can be stored in your crawl space or anywhere else where the temperature is 40 to 45 degrees all winter.
+Layer with peat moss, sawdust, shredded newspaper, or sand in ventilated containers.
+These tubers and bulbs can be stored in your crawl space or anywhere where the temperature is 40 to 45 degrees all winter.

-- Cut out dead or diseased branches from trees and shrubs.
-This step will significantly decrease breakage of branches laden with snow.
-At the same time, you can provide some extra mulch to trees and shrubs, but always make sure that the mulch is kept a few inches away from the tree trunk itself.
+Cut out dead or diseased branches from trees and shrubs.
+This step will significantly decrease the breakage of branches laden with snow.
+At the same time, you can provide some extra mulch to trees and shrubs, but always ensure that the mulch is kept a few inches away from the tree trunk.

-Don’t stop enjoying your outdoor space just because the temperatures are starting to fall.
-You can still get the same joy and satisfaction during this time of you by knowing your garden or lawn will be healthy come spring time!
-Stop by any of our locations and speak with one of our friendly associates to let us help you get the items you need to prepare for winter!
+Don’t stop enjoying your outdoor space just because the temperatures start falling.
+You can still get the same joy and satisfaction by knowing your garden or lawn will be healthy come springtime!
+Stop by any of our locations and speak with one of our friendly associates to help us get the items you need to prepare for winter!